jmorris0x0/terraform-provider-k8sconnect/docs/ADRs/ADR-015-actionable-error-messages.md

 ```
 Error: Namespace Deletion Timeout

-Namespace "oracle" did not delete within 10m0s
+Namespace "oracle" did not delete within 10m0s.
+Kubernetes is cascading deletion through 47 resources.

-Namespace still contains 47 resources:
+Namespace still contains:
   - 12 Pods
   - 8 ConfigMaps
   - 5 Deployments
-  - 3 PersistentVolumeClaims
+  - 3 PersistentVolumeClaims (2 with finalizers)
-  - 19 other resources

-Resources with finalizers (may be blocking):
-  - PersistentVolumeClaim/data-postgres-0 (finalizers: [kubernetes.io/pvc-protection])
-  - Pod/stuck-pod (finalizers: [custom.io/cleanup])

-WHY: Kubernetes is cascading deletion through these resources.
-This is normal
-for namespaces with many resources, but can take time depending on finalizers
+This is normal for namespaces with many resources, but can take time depending on finalizers.
-and dependent resources.

-WHAT TO DO:
-• To wait longer:
+To resolve:
-    delete_timeout = "20m"
+• Increase timeout: delete_timeout = "20m"

-• To force immediate removal (WARNING: may orphan resources):
-    force_destroy = true
+• Force removal (may orphan resources): force_destroy = true

-• To manually investigate:
-    kubectl get all -n oracle
+• Investigate: kubectl get all -n oracle
-    kubectl get pvc -n oracle
-    kubectl api-resources --verbs=list --namespaced -o name | xargs -n 1 kubectl get -n oracle
 ```

 **Cost Analysis:**